awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 Currently, you can only view and download more SQL text with the AWS Management Console\.
 The AWS Performance Insights CLI and API can return a maximum of 500 bytes of text\.

 **Note**
-Currently, you can't view, copy, or download more than 500 bytes of SQL text for Amazon RDS Oracle or SQL Server DB instances\.
+Currently, you can't view, copy, or download more than 500 bytes of SQL text for SQL Server DB instances\.
 For Amazon RDS for MySQL DB instances, viewing more SQL text is not supported in the EU \(Stockholm\) region\.

 **To view more SQL text in the Performance Insights dashboard**